Safety Activity: Firefighter Friends

 - Drawing paper, paint, and crayons

 Call your local fire station and speak to the fire chief to arrange a day and time when firefighters can visit your group.
 Explain that you'd like the firefighters to talk about their jobs and bring equipment for children to investigate.
 (Request that they not wear masks or other gear that may frighten children.)
 Look for pictures and books about firefighters to keep in your room.
+Ask if your fire station can provide information about home fire safety that you can distribute to families.
 Be sure to notify families about the visit, and encourage them to attend.

 Step 1: The day before the visit, talk about firefighters.
 Ask children if they know what it means to fight a fire.
 Read one or two of the books you collected, and show photos of the fire station and the people who work there.
 Hang the photos at children's eye level.
 Ask them if they know how to stay safe if they see a fire.
 Offer fire-safety suggestions such as staying away from flames, not playing with matches, alerting an adult if they see a fire, and so on.